Recycling in Wentzville

-No. All accepted items (aluminum, tin and steel cans and plastic items that are clear or colored (not black) with numbers 1, 2, 3, 5 and 7 on them, can all be placed in your recycling cart together.
+In your RIGIDS cart, all accepted items (aluminum, tin and steel cans and plastic items that are clear or colored (not black) with numbers 1, 2, 3, 5 and 7 on them, can all be placed in the RIGIDS cart together.

 Is this only change only occurring in Wentzville?

 Many cities in the St. Louis region, as well as nationwide, are making changes such as these to their curbside collection programs.

 What if I'm not sure if an item is recyclable, or not?

 Remember the phrase, “when in doubt, throw it out.”
 This will help keep items from contaminating our recycling stream.

 Where are my recyclables going?